-5) Non-Executive Director Remuneration
+5. Non-Executive Director Remuneration

-5.1) Remuneration Policy
+5.1 Remuneration Policy

-The Board seeks to set aggregate remuneration at a level that provides the Company with the ability to attract and retain Directors of the highest calibre, whilst incurring a cost that is acceptable to shareholders.
+The Board seeks to set aggregate remuneration at a level that provides the Company with the ability to attract and retain Directors of the highest calibre, whilst incurring a cost that is acceptable to shareholders and in line with the market.
 The amount of aggregate remuneration sought to be approved by shareholders and the fee structure is reviewed annually against fees paid to NEDs of comparable companies.
 The Board may consider advice from external consultants when undertaking the annual review process as appropriate.

 The Company's constitution and the ASX listing rules specify that the NED fee pool shall be determined from time to time by a general meeting.
 The latest determination was the Shareholders meeting held on 24 April 2015 when shareholders approved an aggregate fee pool of \$1,000,000 per year.
-The Board will not seek any increase to the NED pool at the 2019 AGM.
+The Board will not seek any increase to the NED pool at the 2020 AGM.

-5.2) Structure
+5.2 Structure

-The remuneration of NEDs consists of Directors' fees, which is inclusive of statutory superannuation and Committee fees.
-The below summarises the NED fees from the date AFG listed on the ASX:
+The remuneration of NEDs consists of Directors' fees, which is inclusive of statutory superannuation and Committee fees (if any).
+The below summarises the NED fees:

-- ► Chairman: \$150,000 inclusive of superannuation - Non-Executive Directors: \$90,000 inclusive of superannuation
+- Chairman: \$158,000 inclusive of superannuation - Non-Executive Directors: \$95,000 inclusive of superannuation